 As it happens with most writers, my frustrations became my fuel, and I vowed to re-learn the craft of writing.
 I expanded my reading list tenfold and took fiction writing classes to beat the melodrama out of me.
 I created other worlds with not only my imagination, but also the slices of personalities I met in my freshman dormitory and details from my suburban upbringing.
 I wrote what I knew.

 I am grateful for the world that J.K.
-Rowling created and for the generosity she showed—and continues to show—her fans.
-(My respect for her is “always.”)
+Rowling created.
 After allowing my works to be exposed to relentless, faceless critics, I now welcome editorial feedback.
 I fully embrace my identity as a writer, and have found solace and support from a group I met through my MFA program.
 Unlike my fanfiction days, these writers have faces I can put to names.

 But of course, nostalgia hits me at random moments.
 I visited Fanfiction.net while writing this essay.
 The site sports the same simple web design (blue and white with Verdana font) only now there are more sexually suggestive ads than I remember.
 Going to the website felt like returning to my hometown, where new buildings have cropped up, staple hang-out spots have shut down, and longtime residents have moved, replaced by new blood who will redefine the town’s livelihood.
 Though I was disenchanted, I still recognized my roots on the website.
 I signed on to my old account and answered many year-old private messages from fans.
 They asked when I might finish a story (to which I laughed out loud, because it’s ridiculous to ask that of any kind of writer).
 I reread my old stories and cringed at my grammatical errors and melodramatic scenes.
 I saw my writing for what it was—but was glad to see how much my writing had changed.